CyberTailor/gentle/docs/index.rst

 gentle is a :file:`metadata.xml` generator for Gentoo ebuilds.

-If you want to learn about how to use gentle, check out the following resources:
+If you want to learn how to use gentle, check out the following resources:

 * :doc:`installation`
 * :doc:`getting-started`